 Get the right computer monitor

-It’s important everyone in your business has computer monitors which are adequately clear, large and bright.
+It's important everyone in your business has a computer monitor which is adequately clear, large and bright.

 Larger computer monitors are easier to work with.
 Computer monitors with a 21” screen (measured diagonally) should be the minimum, but larger sizes are increasingly affordable.